Implementation and Learning of Quantum Hidden Markov Models: Introduction

 The definition of a quantum hidden Markov model (QHMM) as a quantum operation was initially introduced by Monras et al. \cite{monras2011hidden}.
 Since then, various aspects of QHMMs were studied by Srinivasan et al. \cite{Srinivasan2017learningHQMM,Srinivasan2018LearningInference,Adhikary2019LearningQuantumGraphicalModels,Adhikary2020Expressiveness,Srinivasan2021Towards,Srinivasan2020QuantumTensorNetworks,srinivasan2022quantum}, O'Neill \cite{ONeill2012hqmm_one_qubit}, and Clark \cite{clark2015hidden}.
 Javidian \cite{javidian2021learning} discussed a different type of model called the circular QHMM.
 Cholewa et al. \cite{cholewa2017quantum} studied HMMs based on quantum walks and transition operation matrices.
 Elliot \cite{Elliott2021Compress} uses the concept of \textit{memory compression} to demonstrate that the quantum HMMs achieve strict advantage compared to the corresponding classical HMMs.
 The memory compression is related to the size of the models' state-space and the amount of information it stores.
 Furthermore, other quantum approaches to sequence modeling are being proposed.
 For instance, Blank et al. \cite{blank2021quantum} investigated characteristic function of discrete stochastic processes and proposed quantum algorithm for learning it, leveraging techniques such as quantum amplitude estimation and quantum Monte Carlo methods.

 To implement QHMMs on quantum computers and develop feasible learning procedures, we employ the open quantum systems theory \cite{nielsen_chuang_2010} and utilize Stinespring's dilation theorem \cite{Stinespring1955} to derive unitary representation of the models.
 According to this theorem, every quantum operation can be represented as unitary evolution in an extended Hilbert space, followed by disregarding some degrees of freedom.
-We use this construction to parameterize any QHMM, defined as a quantum operation, by an unitary in a larger Hilbert space.
-This parameterization enables the physical implementation of QHMMs as unitary quantum circuits with mid-circuit measurements.
+We use this construction to parameterize any QHMM, defined by a quantum operation, as a unitary transformation in a larger Hilbert space.
+This parametrization enables the physical implementation of QHMMs as unitary quantum circuits with mid-circuit measurements.
 Furthermore, we exploit the continuity of Stinespring's procedure \cite{KRETSCHMANN20081889}, to define a hypothesis space and corresponding learning objective, enabling efficient learning of QHMMs.

-The main contributions of our study are \begin{itemize} \item We prove that QHMMs are more efficient stochastic processes descriptions in terms of state-space complexity, when compared to classical HMMs.
-If a finite order stochastic process language is defined by a QHMM in $N$-dimensional Hilbert space, the minimal classic HMM for this language will require at least $n=N^2$-dimensional classic vector space.
+The main contributions of our study are \begin{itemize} \item We demonstrate that QHMMs are more \textit{compact generators} of stochastic process languages compared to classical hidden Markov models.
+We show that if a QHMM generates a stochastic language of finite rank $r$, it requires only a Hilbert space of dimension at most $N = \sqrt{r} $.
+In contrast, the minimal classical HMM for such a language, if the model exists, requires at least $n=r$-dimensional classic vector space.

+\item We demonstrate that QHMMs are more \textit{expressive generators} of stochastic process languages compared to classical hidden Markov models.
+For every stochastic language with finite rank $r$, there exists QHMMs $\mathbf{Q}$ in Hilbert space with dimension $N = \lfloor \sqrt{r} \rceil$.
+It is well known \cite{Dharm63, Fox68}, that there exist finite-rank stochastic languages which cannot be realized by classical QHMMs.

 \item For every QHMM defined as a quantum operation we provide an equivalent QHMM implementation as a unitary circuit with mid-circuit measurement.

 \item We provide a formal QHMM learning model formalizing the training data sample, hypothesis space of unitary quantum circuits, and hypothesis quality criteria as stochastic divergence between two distributions.